loicdescotte/Play2-HTML5Tags/README.md

 Then the browser will check that the `author` field is not empty and the `age` input is a number, before sending to server.
 It will also limit the length of the `author` input.

-The `text` tag is able to change the input type if an email constraint is found on the model :
+The `text` tag is able to change the input type if an email constraint is found on the model.
+Using this model field :

     @Constraints.Email
     public String contactMail;

+And this tag :

+   @text(form("contactMail"), 'label -> "Your mail : ")

 The generated output will be :

     <input type="email" id="contactMail" name="contactMail" value="">

 And the browser will check that the field contains an email address.

 Note : you can check browsers compatibility for this new attributes [here] (http://wufoo.com/html5/)